-Where the EPO does not perform a supplementary search, the application must be limited to an invention searched in the international phase by the EPO.
-The above principles then apply mutatis mutandis (see also E-VIII, 4.2).
+Where the EPO does not perform a supplementary search, the application must be limited to an invention searched either in the international phase by the EPO or in the European phase in a search under Rule 164(2)(a).
+The above principles (H-II, 7.1 to 7.3) then apply mutatis mutandis (see also E-VIII, 4.2).